Westworld season 4 confirms release date with atmospheric, action-packed first teaser

 HBO has finally confirmed when Westworld season 4 is set to premiere, and it's sooner than you might think.

 Set to Lou Reed 'Perfect Day', the clip features no dialogue and sees Thandiwe Newton and Jeffrey Wright reprise their roles as hosts Maeve and Bernard, respectively.
-Meanwhile, Aaron Paul is back as human Caleb.
+Meanwhile, Luke Hemsworth and Angela Sarafyan return, and Aaron Paul is back as human Caleb.
+Oscar-winning West Side Story star Ariana DeBose features too, having joined the cast as a recurring guest star.

-That's not all when it comes to familiar faces, either.
-Two intriguing – albeit expected – appearances include Ed Harris and Evan Rachel Wood, whose characters met grisly ends in the season 3 finale.
-In the episode, Wood's Dolores was technically disabled by the chapter's big bad Serac (Vincent Cassel), although we know that a part of her consciousness lives on in Charlotte (Tessa Thompson).
+Two intriguing – albeit expected – appearances include Ed Harris and Evan Rachel Wood's, whose characters both met grisly ends in the season 3 finale.
+In the episode, the latter's Dolores was technically disabled by the chapter's big bad Serac (Vincent Cassel), although we know that a part of her consciousness lives on in Charlotte (Tessa Thompson).
 So the one seen in the teaser is likely to be a slightly different version of the human-hating host we've known so far.

 Elsewhere, Harris's William, who is also known as the Man in Black, was killed by his robotic alter-ego and Charlotte, so we expect things to kick off between the trio in season 4.